mjaddis/rdss-message-api-specification/README.md

 - The [Message Header](#message-header)
 - The [Message Body](#message-body)

-The standard encoding for a Message is [JSON](http://www.json.org/), and the example provided in this API are given in this format.
+The standard encoding for a Message is [JSON](http://www.json.org/), and the examples provided in this documentation are given in this format.

 The maximum size of a serialised JSON Message **MUST NOT** exceed 1000KB.

 ## Message Header